 Fixing the IDC25

-When I got back to Perth, I rang our good mobile auto electrician, and arranged for him to come around and take a look.
+When I got back to Perth, I rang our good mobile auto electrician, and arranged for him to come around and take a look at our Projecta DCDC charger.
 We’d lost a solar panel on the camper trailer, and needed some other work done anyway, so it was good timing.

 He did some investigations, and found a dry joint inside the IDC25, and re-soldered it, and its been working perfectly fine ever since (roughly 3 months later).